adobe/acc-js-sdk/README.md

 - What is the corresponding response
 - How errors are handled

-The transport protocol exports a single asynchronous function `request` which takes a `Request` literal object with the following attributes.
+The transport protocol exports a single asynchronous function `request` which takes two parameters.

+The first parameter is the request object with the following attributes.
 Note that it matches axios requests.
 * `method` is the HTTP verb
 * `url` is the URL to call
 * `headers` is an object containing key value pairs with http headers and their values
 * `data` is the request payload

+The second parameter is an set of additional parameters that have been pushed down to the transport layer (see the `Pushdown` paragraph for more details).
+In particular, the `timeout` parameter should be honored by the transport layer.

 If the request is successful, a promise is returned with the result payload, as a string.